258th Field Artillery Regiment

-The 258th Field Artillery Regiment or "Washington Greys" is a field artillery unit of the New York Army National Guard that traces its lineage from 1809 to present.
+The 258th Field Artillery Regiment or "Washington Greys" is a field artillery unit of the New York Army National Guard that traces its lineage from 1789 to present.
 Circa 1957–1966 it consisted of four battalions.

 History

-Predecessors of the 258th Field Artillery Regiment fought in the War of 1812, the Spanish–American War, the American Civil War, and World War I and World War II.
+Predecessors of the 258th Field Artillery Regiment fought in the War of 1812, the Spanish–American War, the American Civil War, World War I, World War II, Korean War, and the Global War on Terrorism.
 The 258th Field Artillery is one of only nineteen Army National Guard units with campaign credit for the War of 1812.

 Early history

+The 258th Field Artillery Regiment can trace its origins to the formation of an artillery battery in 1784 under the command of Capt.
+Jacob Sebring.
+On April 30, 1789, Capt.
+Sebring's battery formed part of the escort for General George Washington's inauguration in New York City.
+Since that time the battery and its descendants have proudly claimed the title "Washington Grays" due to the gray coats of their uniform during that time.

-The regiment was formed on October 9, 1809 as the 4th Regiment, New York State Artillery, organized from existing companies.
-Their name, "Washington Greys", comes from the fact that this unit acted as escort to General George Washington at his first inauguration as president in New York City.
-It was redesignated on June 13, 1812 as the 3rd Regiment, New York State Artillery.The unit was brought into federal service for the War of 1812 in 1812, and again in 1814.
-In 1847, it was redesignated as the 8th Regiment, New York State Militia (NYSM).
+The regiment was formed on October 9, 1809, as the 4th Regiment, New York State Artillery, organized from existing batteries.
+It was redesignated on June 13, 1812, as the 3rd Regiment, New York State Artillery.
+The unit was brought into federal service for the War of 1812 in 1812, and again in 1814.

+The regiment served with distinction during the War of 1812 at Fort Gansevoort and Fort Green defending the harbor of New York.